Tom-Nagy/what-you-need/DEPLOYMENT.md

 * The command to run the project locally (port: 8000):
   * ``python3 manage.py runserver``

 * This Project was build with the Django framework, a very powerful and extensive open source project.
-You can find documentation in the [official django repo](https://github.com/django/django).
+You can find documentation in the [official Django repo](https://github.com/django/django).

 The next step is the live deployment of the website :arrow_double_down: